cjneely10/cjneely10.github.io/_posts/2019-10-01-MetaSanity-Demo-Running-PhyloSanity.md

 MetaSanity demo
 ======
 This blog post will walk through the data analysis pipelines available in **MetaSanity**.
-We will use the data that is available in the `MetaSanity/ExampleSet` directory, but this blog can work for your data, too!
+The results I display is test data - this blog post is meant to be followed using your own data.

 This post assumes that the Docker version of **MetaSanity** is being used; however, the source code users can reference this post so long as they use the valid source code configuration files from the [github repo](https://github.com/cjneely10/MetaSanity).

 For even more usage examples, see [MetaSanity's wiki page](https://github.com/cjneely10/MetaSanity/wiki).

-I will use the **PhyloSanity** pipeline to evaluate this subset for high quality, non-redundant genomes, which we will initially define as genomes with a completion score &ge;90% and a contamination score &le;5% via the CheckM pipeline.
+I will use the **PhyloSanity** pipeline to evaluate a dataset for high quality, non-redundant genomes, which we will initially define as genomes with a completion score &ge;90% and a contamination score &le;5% via the CheckM pipeline.
 We define "non-redundant" based on a pairwise comparison of genome-wide average nucleotide identity (ANI).
 A non-redundant genome is identified if 1) no other genome(s) in the dataset have &ge;98.5% ANI, or 2) for any set of genomes that have &ge;98.5% ANI, the genome with the highest percent completion and lowest contamination.

 In a follow-up [blog post](https://cjneely10.github.io/posts/2019/10/MetaSanity-Demo-Running-FuncSanity/), I will use **FuncSanity** to design a customized pipeline based on the five available annotation suites, and I will use this pipeline to provide structural and functional annotations for each genome.
 In a final [blog post](https://cjneely10.github.io/posts/2019/10/MetaSanity-Demo-BioMetaDB/), I will explore the results of my work by using the **BioMetaDB** SQL interface.